Class 3 Image: AI generated

 hurl --version

-If a version number appears, done.
+If a version number appears, installation succeeded.

 Step 1: Capture Current State with Hurl (15 min)